VA Refinance to Save Money

 Refinancing leads to lower interest rates, a shorter loan life, some extra money for home improvements, and new terms that are better suited to your unique situation as a homeowner.
 In short, it’s for you: if you feel like your current mortgage plan isn’t working out, refinancing can help you move things around and make the process of owning a home more realistic and more manageable.

 The VA home loan refinance process is faster and more efficient than conventional refinancing.
-The VA generally offers a wider variety of refinance options, fewer restrictive factors, and greater flexibility.
+The VA generally offers a wider variety of refinancing options, fewer restrictive factors, and greater flexibility.
 Best of all, many refinance loans come with a VA guarantee, a guarantee that the refinancing will ultimately save you money and be beneficial.
 In other words, with every refinance, our lenders follow various VA requirements that ensure the new loan changes your mortgage plan for the better.

 Since there are many different options available when it comes to refinancing, you’ll want to figure out which is the best for you.
 Even if you qualify for many, there is probably one better suited to your needs than another.
 Different lenders may also suggest different loans, so make sure your lender knows your individual situation well enough to make the best suggestions.

 Anyone who qualifies for a VA loan is eligible to refinance.
 At Low VA Rates, we don’t have any seasoning requirements, meaning you can refinance as early as day one in your loan.
-Being current on your mortgage at the time of refinancing is optimal, since delinquency could disqualify you for refinancing depending on which VA lender you do business with.
+Being current on your mortgage at the time of refinancing is optimal since delinquency could disqualify you for refinancing depending on which VA lender you do business with.
 In addition to having no seasoning requirements, Low VA Rates also has no minimum credit score requirements for refinancing.

 The VA IRRRL Program

 So what is the VA IRRRL program?
 The IRRRL program is short for Interest Rate Reduction Refinance Loan (IRRRL).
-This loan is also known as the VA Streamline refinance.
+This loan is also known as the VA Streamline Refinance.
 The VA streamline refinance or IRRRL for short allows those who qualify to refinance their mortgage in order to lower their interest rate and save a lot of money.

 The VA streamline is very popular among veterans.
 The loan is structured to produce tangible benefits for borrowers instead of just making the loan originator rich.
 Once you’re approved, streamlining is easy.
 You’re not required to obtain a Certificate of Eligibility from the VA (because you would have already received this when taking out a purchase VA loan), nor are you required to make a down payment.
 Depending on your lender, appraising and credit underwriting won’t be required either.
 Because the IRRRL doesn’t require much paperwork or signatures, the processing time is faster than your average refinance.
 And with the IRRRL, borrowers can change their rates from adjustable to fixed, or vice versa.
 If you’re looking for a different rate or term for your VA loan, the IRRRL may just be exactly what you’re looking for.